-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 From day one, this has been our vision, and we have prudently deployed capital to make it a reality.
 We are now on the verge of seeing our investments in this strategy pay off, especially in the large pharmaceutical space where our GMP certified capabilities are exceedingly attractive.

 A major turning point for us was reached in early May when our new Australian facility secured its GMP certification and license to manufacture therapeutic goods.
 This is a major catalyst in our evolving globalization strategy.
 This groundbreaking achievement means MPL now has two GMP-certified production facilities in two of the largest legal markets, Canada and Australia.
 This is also what sets us far apart from any of our Canadian extraction peers and most LPs.
 This gives us the ability often through mutual recognition arrangements among participating regulatory authorities in the 53 PIC/S countries in the field of GMP to enter into Asia Pacific, European, and Latin American new medical markets.
-Already we have entered into relationships with customers in New Zealand, Australia, U.K., and Europe.
+Already, we have entered into relationships with customers in New Zealand, Australia, U.K., and Europe.

 Let me give you some details.
 In late April, we announced two supply agreements with New Zealand-based producers and distributors, Helius Therapeutics and Cannasouth Limited, to bring pharmaceutical quality GMP-certified oil products to this new medical market.
 On May 15, our Australian team secured our very first U.K. supply deal with Cannaray Limited that will see us deliver again from our Australian operations a range of cannabis oil products.
 Cannaray is a leading U.K.-based medical cannabis and CBD lifestyle product company that chose MPL over our competition because of our GMP-certified capabilities.
 These arrangements and other recently secured multi-year deals with companies such as Burleigh Heads Cannabis and Compass Clinics in Australia will fuel future growth.
 In fact, we expect to commence international sales of GMP-certified products in the second half of 2020.